LeiYang-Fish/copyseparator-v1.1.0-old-version/README.md

 # Note on version
-This is the latest version - copyseparator v.1.1.0.
+This is the latest version - v.1.1.0.
 A parallel version is available on request (leiyangslu@gmail.com).
+It can process multiple samples one after another, but use multiple CPU cores for each sample.

 # How to install copyseparator?
 install.packages("copyseparator")